chuganzy/Roughs/README.md

 3. Enter the Flinto project URL.

 4. Click Register button.
+That's it!

 ### View a Flinto project

-1. Just open your app.
+1. Open Roughs app.

 2. Select the project.

-3. You can go back to the project list by swiping right from the app screen's left edge: iOS standard back action.
+3. You can go back to the project list by swiping right from the app screen's left-edge: iOS standard pop-back action.

 ## Creator